arangodb/docs/3.10/programs-arangodump-maskings.md

 {% hint 'tip' %}
-If some documents have an attribute `mail` with a string as value, but other documents store a nested object under the same attribute name, then make sure to set up proper masking for the latter case, in which sub-attributes will not get masked if there is only a masking configured for the attribute `mail` but not its nested attributes.
+If some documents have an attribute `mail` with a string as value, but other documents store a nested object under the same attribute name, then make sure to set up proper masking for the latter case, in which sub-attributes are not masked if there is only a masking configured for the attribute `mail` but not its nested attributes.

 You can use the special path `"*"` to **match all leaf attributes** in the